SEACrowd/seacrowd-datahub/CONTRIBUTING.md

 - If not, find the dataset online, usually uploaded in Github or Google drive.

-### 2. **Setup a local version of the nusa-crowd repo**
+### 2. **Setup a local version of the SEACrowd repo**
-Fork the nusa-crowd [repository](https://github.com/IndoNLP/nusa-crowd) to your local github account.
+Fork the seacrowd-datahub [repository](https://github.com/SEACrowd/seacrowd-datahub) to your local Github account.
 To do this, click the link to the repository and click "fork" in the upper-right corner.
-You should get an option to fork to your account, provided you are signed into Github.

 After you fork, clone the repository locally.
 You can do so as follows:

-    git clone git@github.com:<your_github_username>/nusa-crowd.git
+    git clone git@github.com:<your_github_username>/seacrowd-datahub.git
-    cd nusa-crowd  # enter the directory
+    cd seacrowd-datahub  # enter the directory

 Next, you want to set your `upstream` location to enable you to push/pull (add or receive updates).
 You can do so as follows:

-    git remote add upstream git@github.com:IndoNLP/nusa-crowd.git
+    git remote add upstream git@github.com:SEACrowd/seacrowd-datahub.git

 You can optionally check that this was set properly by running the following command: